 The Stormwater Management Program contributed to the newly created Environmental Utilities departmental brochure.
 The brochure is aptly named Environmental Utilities.
-Information pertaining to the management of non-stormwater discharges such as wastewater from car washing, and discharges from lawn and gardens.
+Information pertaining to the management of non-stormwater discharges such as wastewater from car washing, and chemical discharges from lawns and gardens are mentioned.
 This brochure is distributed at outreach events by all of EU's divisions and is also available at EU's public counters.
-The Stormwater Management Program also added copy to the City Services Guide that was mailed out to all Environmental Utilities and Roseville Electric's residential customers.
-The purpose of the guide was to acquaint Roseville residents with the services available to them and give them the means to contact the City for assistance.
+The Stormwater Management Program continued to promote a stormwater message in the 2010 City Services Guide.
+This guide is mailed out to all Environmental Utilities and Roseville Electric's residential customers once a year.
+The purpose of the guide is to acquaint Roseville residents with the services available to them and to give them the means to contact the City for assistance.
 A stormwater message and a number to report illicit discharges were included in the brochure.
-The Stormwater Program also participated in the 2009 Student Art Calendar which encouraged students to create conservation messages for several of the divisions; Solid Waste, Electric, Water Conservation and Stormwater.
-Student artists submitted original art and messaging to the City.
-A winner was selected for each month of the year.
-The winning submittals were reproduced in the calendar.
 The City Building Department also distributes the "Need to Drain Your Pool" brochure via building permits for pools.
-This is done on an ongoing basis.
-Between July 1st, 2008 and June 30th 2009, approximately 140 building permits for pools were issued.
+This is done on an ongoing basis and continued between July 1st, 2010 and June 30th, 2011.
 The Stormwater Program also coordinates with the City's Water, Wastewater, Solid Waste and Electric Departments to design and construct indoor and outdoor educational displays at the Mahany Center.
 The new outdoor facility is in the design phase at the Mahany Complex.
-This facility will house a new library and the new Roseville Utility Education Center (RUEC).
-This center will take an integrated approach to educating the public about sustainable lifestyles and their impact to environment and consumption of resources.
-Currently, the target audience is 4th, 5th and 8th graders and Roseville residents.
-Concepts specific to the stormwater program such as the connection between discharges to the storm drains and the creeks and the relationship between runoff and infiltration will also be demonstrated at the RUEC.
-Stormwater staff had significant input into the indoor and outdoor exhibits, the Keepin' It Clean, water cycle lesson of the RUEC's school tours, and made the presentations for the school tours on January 7th and March 6th and the Teacher's Receptions on September 9th and 18th, 2009.
-The Stormwater Program coordinated with Environmental Utilities' Public Information Division to air a general stormwater management awareness PSA at a several local movie theaters during the Thanksgiving and Christmas holidays.
-This timeframe was chosen due to the increase in movie attendance.
-The PSA established the connection between the storm drain and Roseville's local creeks.
-It also addressed several common household activities that generated non-stormwater discharges.
-The Stormwater Program also worked with Radio Disney to create two radio public service announcements that will air on the Disney Radio Channel.
-The first PSA addressed the connection between the City's storm drain and the local creeks while the second PSA served to advertise the City's Charity Car Wash Kit.
-Each announcement was sixty seconds of scripted dialogue by professional actors.
-The Stormwater Program continues to work on a stormwater model that depicts Roseville during a rain event and the contaminants associated with various land uses such as residential, commercial and construction.
+This facility houses the Martha Riley library and the new Roseville Utility Education Center (RUEC).
+This center takes an integrated approach to educating the public about sustainable lifestyles and their impact to environment and consumption of resources.
+Currently, the target audience is elementary school students and Roseville residents.
+Concepts specific to the stormwater program such as the connection between discharges to the storm drains and the creeks and the relationship between runoff and infiltration are also demonstrated at the RUEC.
+Stormwater staff participated in the development of the indoor and outdoor exhibits at the RUEC, the Keepin" It Clean presentation (water cycle portion of the RUEC's school tours), and special events held at the facility.
+The Stormwater Program continues to work on a stormwater model that depicts Roseville during a rain event, and the pollutants associated with various land uses such as residential, commercial and construction.
 The City of Sacramento donated their old stormwater model to Roseville's program and the Stormwater Program is in the process of updating its internal components and its external appearance to reflect Roseville topography and morphology.
 Initially, this model will be placed in City buildings in areas that the public can access such as public counters in the Corporation Yard and the Civic Center as well as the City libraries.
-See appendix for: Environmental Utilities Brochure Your Guide to City Services Pool Brochure 2009 Student Art Calendar (Back of Appendices) Keepin' It Clean Presentation (CD in back of Appendices) Invitation to Educator's Reception Movie Theater PSA (CD in back of Appendices) Radio Disney PSA (CD in back of Appendices) Date: 7/1/2003 Responsible Party: Delyn Ellison-Lloyd, Senior Engineer PO-1.c: Construction of Two Signs at Mahany Park Completed, No Change:
+Date: 7/1/2003 Responsible Party: Delyn Ellison-Lloyd, Senior Engineer PO-1.c: Construction of Two Signs at Mahany Park Completed, No Change:

 Two signs, incorporating the Trina Trout mascot, were installed at Mahany Park during the 2005-2006 reporting period.
 These signs read, "Hi!
 I'm Trina Trout.
 This is Kaseberg Creek.
 Roseville's creeks and fields are home to me, and all my furry and feathered friends.
 Please keep our home clean by tossing your trash in this can.
 Thank you, Stormwater Management Program."
 These signs are located at a creek bridge that is heavily traveled by pedestrians accessing both sides of the Park.
 This bridge is located behind Mahany Center and is part of the City's bike trail system.
-See appendix for: Mahany Sign pictures Date: 7/1/2003 Responsible Party: Delyn Ellison-Lloyd, Senior Engineer PO-1.d: Develop and Implement Creekside Landowner Educational Materials Completed, No Change:
+Date: 7/1/2003 Responsible Party: Delyn Ellison-Lloyd, Senior Engineer PO-1.d: Develop and Implement Creekside Landowner Educational Materials Completed, No Change: